-Any member of staff who has a safeguarding or CP concern should refer the matter directly and immediately to the safeguarding team.
-A written record of any safeguarding concerns or disclosures should be made using the school's digital referral form; located in the administration drive (S) in the Child Protection file; and the referral process below should be followed.
-Where a child is registered at school, the member of staff on CP on call or a member of the safeguarding team will initiate any referral.
+Any member of staff who has a safeguarding or CP concern should refer the matter directly and immediately to the Safeguarding Team.
+A written record of any safeguarding concerns or disclosures should be made using CPOMS and the referral process below should be followed.
+If for any reason CPOMS can't be used, a paper referral is to be handed to a member of the Safeguarding Team.
+Where a child is registered at school, the member of staff on CP on-call or a member of the Safeguarding Team will initiate any referral.

-IN AN EMERGENCY find the CP on call member of staff as soon as possible.
+IN AN EMERGENCY find the CP on-call member of staff as soon as possible.
 An emergency means the child is in immediate danger

 Castle Green and site staff can refer concerns using a paper referral available from the Castle Green Manager's and Bouygues Manager's office.
-The referral should be taken to the member of the safeguarding team who is CP on call immediately it is possible to do so.
+The referral should be taken to the member of the Safeguarding Team who is CP on-call immediately it is possible to do so.